xfides/smoothScrollTo-concept/README.md

 [Untitled_ Apr 8, 2023 2_34 PM.webm](https://user-images.githubusercontent.com/52240221/230718929-876dd79e-8d6d-446b-80ee-bddb1ef22870.webm)

-## The last thing: callback on animation end
+## The last thing: a callback on animation end

-It's not a critical feature, just the nice small cherry on the cake.
-Let's add a callback which will be executed when the animation is fully completed.
+It's not a critical feature, just a nice small cherry on the cake.
+Let's add a callback that will be executed when the animation is fully completed.

-We will pass it in the `smoothScrollTo()` function as it is our entry point.
+We will pass it in the `smoothScrollTo()` function, as it is our entry point.
 Let's pass a small `console.log()` callback:

 ```js
 navigation?.addEventListener("click", (e) => {